 What do they do at camp?

-- Campers will go on a field trip.
+Campers will go on a field trip.
 Locations in the past have included UNL Mead Research Center, Prairieland Dairy, the Henry Doorly Zoo, Raptor Recovery, the Omaha and Lincoln Humane Societies, private veterinary clinics, and the Lincoln Children’s Zoo.
-Once you are registered, you will get an email with more information a month before camp starts regarding this year’s field trip.
+Once you are registered, you will get an email with more information prior to the camp regarding this year’s field trip.

 Is this year’s camp different from last year’s camp?